-While we have many small offices across the country for licensing purposes, we lease significant office space under operating leases with various expiration dates through June 2030 in New York, California, North Carolina, India, and in the U.K. For the three months ended September 30, 2023 and 2022, our operating lease costs were \$1.8 million and \$9.9 million, respectively.
+While we have many small offices across the country for licensing purposes, we lease significant office space under operating leases with various expiration dates through June 2030 in New York, California, North Carolina, India, and in the U.K. fund originations.
+For the three months ended September 30, 2023 March 31, 2024, our borrowings and 2022, repayments on warehouse lines of credit remained relatively in line with one another as the originations of LHFS above in operating activities include increased originations of HELOCs which are funded by our operating lease costs were \$1.8 million and \$9.9 million, respectively.
 For the nine months ended September 30, 2023 and 2022, our operating lease costs were \$5.6 million and \$16.7 million, respectively.